youldali/react-browser-search/README.md

 ```

 ### Step 1 - Wrap your component tree in  the react-browser-search provider
-For the hooks to the work, you need to wrap them to the provider which contains a client + cache layer.
+For the hooks to work, you need to wrap your component tree in the provider which contains a client + cache layer.
 See [BrowserSearchProvider](#BrowserSearchProvider) for usage

 ### Step 2 - Create a store
-Before anything, you need to create a store that will later hold your data.
+To get started, create a store that will later hold your data.
 You need to know in advance
 - the type of the documents you will store
 - the fields that you will use for filtering / sorting.
 Those fields must be indexed.